- Written by Dr.Mehmet Demircioglu

 Do not hide fever by stacking several cold products or fever medicines at the same time.
 Some tablets contain more than one ingredient.
 Some can affect bleeding, stomach irritation, sleepiness, or blood pressure.
 If you need fever or body ache medicine, painkillers after a hair transplant gives the safer medication frame.

-Severe allergic-reaction signs are different from ordinary vaccine side effects.
-Hives with swelling of the face or throat, trouble breathing, a fast heartbeat, collapse, or severe dizziness needs urgent medical care.
-For those symptoms, do not wait for a hair-transplant message thread to decide what to do.
+Severe allergic reaction signs are different from ordinary vaccine side effects.
+Hives with swelling of the face or throat, trouble breathing, a fast heartbeat, collapse, or severe dizziness need urgent medical help.
+For those symptoms, do not wait for a hair transplant message thread to decide what to do.

-What details should I send if I feel unwell after a vaccine?
+Details to send if you feel unwell after a vaccine

 If you feel unwell after vaccination during early recovery, do not only write “I have a fever.”
 Send the clinic the vaccine name if you know it, the time it was given, your temperature, whether you have chills or body aches, whether the scalp has new redness, discharge, bleeding, increasing swelling, or stronger pain, and whether you took any fever medicine.